Women’s Health Research Alliance WA (WHRL)

 A/Prof Duggan’s research focuses on the mature age workforce in nursing and midwifery which is heavily female-dominated and influenced by female health.
 A significant part of this research program examines the transition to menopause within the workplace for nurses and midwives.
 Outputs from the “Mature Age Workforce Research Program” will assist organisations to better support mature age workers, maximise their capability and engagement within the workforce and retaining these ‘knowledge workers’ into the future.

 A/Prof Duggan recently commented on the Emerging Leaders Fellowship – “I was fortunate enough to have the opportunity through the Western Australian Health Translation Network (WAHTN) to nominate for the Emerging Leaders Fellowship through the Women’s Health Research, Translation & Impact Network (WHRTIN).
 I am one of ten Emerging Leaders Fellows (ELFs) across Australia.
 This inaugural fellowship is allowing me the opportunity to network beyond my current reach and gain mentorship and training to strengthen me as a researcher, build my leadership in research and assist with translating findings from my research to make real-world positive changes to the lives of women.
 Having exposure to national committees through the fellowship has the added benefit, apart from understanding governance and high-level decision making, of developing relationships across institutions and beyond Western Australia to find synergies with collaborators and strengthen my research initiatives and outputs.
-The opportunity to actively engage in WHRTIN projects will allow me to gain from the combined expertise of WHRTIN staff as well as fellow early/mid-career researchers.”
+The opportunity to actively engage in WHRTN projects will allow me to gain from the combined expertise of WHRTIN staff as well as fellow early/mid-career researchers.”

 Contact us: